Indicators of Achievement

 - Students formulate a research proposal for the senior seminar that draws on and integrates their courses and co-curricular experiences.

-- Students can identify and discuss multiple dimensions of single international trends or problems, including some combination of those issues' economic, geographic, historical, political, and economic elements;
+- Students can identify and discuss multiple dimensions of single international trends or problems, including some combination of those issues' economic, historical, political, and economic elements;

 - Students formulate and carry out a research project that reflects a multi-disciplinary approach to such a problem.